ColetteVois/Internship_NLP_CU/README.md

 # Internship_NLP_CU

-**Projec :** Build a tool for linguists to explore linguistic data in order to show the importance of tokenization and analyze the data
+**Project :** Build a tool for linguists to explore linguistic data in order to show the importance of tokenization and analyze the data

 **Domain :** Computational Biology/Computational Linguistics